softscanner-sw/softscanner-continuous-quality-assessment-backend/README.md

 ---

 ## 🛣 Roadmap
-- Move from Server-Sent Events (SSE) to WebSockets for a more scalable solution.
 - Add support for **more metrics** (e.g., Security, Energy Consumption).
 - Expand integration with **Prometheus** and other observability tools.
+- Leverage the code analysis API for the generation of automated tests for CQA of web applications.

 ---